 “I thought you weren’t gonna complain about your tummy anymore,” I said, as I ruffled her hair.

 Hannah giggled, then winced.
-“Out, Mommy, it hurts more when I laugh.”
+“Ouch, Mommy, it hurts more when I laugh.”

-“It sounds like you could use some pain medication too,” said the nurse, as she started to leave the room.
+“It sounds like you could use some pain medication, too,” the nurse said, as she started to leave the room.

-“No, it only really hurts when I laugh,” said Hannah.
+“No, it only really hurts when I laugh,” Hannah said.

-“Well, in that case, laughter’s the best medicine,” said the nurse.
+“Well, in that case, laughter’s the best medicine,” the nurse said.
 “I’ll be back soon.”